Myoglobin: Structure and bonding

 Myoglobin belongs to the globin superfamily of proteins, and as with other globins, consists of eight alpha helices connected by loops.
-Myoglobin contains 153 amino acids.
+Human myoglobin contains 154 amino acids.

 Myoglobin contains a porphyrin ring with an iron at its center.
 A proximal histidine group (His-93) is attached directly to iron, and a distal histidine group (His-64) hovers near the opposite face.
 The distal imidazole is not bonded to the iron, but is available to interact with the substrate O2.
 This interaction encourages the binding of O2, but not carbon monoxide (CO), which still binds about 240× more strongly than O2.

 The binding of O2 causes substantial structural change at the Fe center, which shrinks in radius and moves into the center of N4 pocket.
 O2-binding induces "spin-pairing": the five-coordinate ferrous deoxy form is high spin and the six coordinate oxy form is low spin and diamagnetic.